LPhD/Jess/docs/source/slicing.rst

 	• Hint: Makes the slice bigger, but (potentially) not so much as the option "include parent function".

 • includeParentFunction
 	• Explanation: Adds the parent functionDef (if existing) to the entryPoint set.
-This option is normally selection in combination with the "include enclosed code" options, which leads to inclusion of the whole function's content.
+This option is normally selected in combination with the "include enclosed code" options, which leads to inclusion of the whole function's content.
 	• Example node: An increment of variable x inside an ifStatement.
 	• Effect on Semantic Unit: The increment statement and the parent functionDef are added to the initial Entry Point set.
 	• Hint: Makes the slice bigger, not recommended for fine-grained slicing.
 Most complete, but potentially overfitting.